 A December Ago - Poem

-I don't intend to go on a never-ending quest to find romance again.
+I won't go on a quest to find romance again.

-My veteran heart needs recuperation from one more jihad in the name of love.
+My veteran heart needs recuperation from one more jihad too many in the name of love.

 The mind's sanity fled